hoh/Hubbub/README.md

 To so, download the binary file from [the releases](https://github.com/hoh/DummyMore/releases) that fits your architecture (Linux i686 or x86_64 available) and copy it in your `~/.purple/plugins` directory.

+Do forget to enable the plugin in the Pidgin menu.

 ### On Ubuntu